Lefschetz fibrations on cotangent bundles and some plumbings: Introduction

+The second part of this paper considers plumbing spaces of two types.
+The first type is plumbings of two cotangent bundles.
+Theorem \ref{thm rough statement2} considers the first type.
+The second type is plumbings of copies of the cotangent bundle of a sphere along a tree.
+Theorem \ref{thm rough statement3} considers the second type.

-Even thought we consider some restricted examples, there are possible applications.
+Even though we consider some restricted plumbings, there exist possible applications.
 One of the possible applications is Corollary \ref{cor diffeomorphic family} which gives diffeomorphic families of Weinstein manifolds.
 The members of a diffeomorphic family are plumbings of cotangent bundles of spheres.
 Moreover, the families contain some Milnor fibers of simple singularities.
-For example, one could check that Minor fibers of $A_{4k+3}, D_{4k+3}$-singularities are diffeomorphic to each other if their dimension is $2n$ with odd $n \geq 3$.
+For example, one can see that Minor fibers of $A_{4k+3}, D_{4k+3}$-singularities are diffeomorphic to each other if their dimension is $2n$ with odd $n \geq 3$.
 For more detail, see Corollary \ref{cor diffeomorphic family}.